andytinycat/puppet-omnibus/README.md

 Credit for the Omnibus idea goes to the [Opscode](www.opscode.com) and [Sensu](http://sensuapp.org/) folks.
 Credit for coming up with the idea of packaging Puppet like Chef belongs to my colleague [lloydpick](https://github.com/lloydpick).
 Thanks to [bernd](https://github.com/bernd) for the awesome [fpm-cookery](https://github.com/bernd/fpm-cookery) and for taking my PRs.
-Thanks to [beddari](https://github.com/beddari) for his PRs to support RHEL derivatives.
+Thanks to [beddari](https://github.com/beddari) for his PRs to support RHEL derivatives, and his almost complete overhaul of the project.